 What are the goals of job costing?

 a).
-To understand the profit or loss of each job and how it affects the future of your business.
+To understand the direct costs of each job and how it affects the future of your business.

 b).
 To compare and analyse job estimates, refine your business practices, and price jobs with increased accuracy.